 Need to write about other employability skills on your CV?
 Check out our guides:

 - Active Listening Skills and How to Improve Them

 - Essential Customer Service Skills for Your CV

 - Examples of Decision Making Skills and How to Improve Them

-- 10 In Demand IT Skills for Your Career in 2021
+- 10 In Demand IT Skills for Your Career

 - What are Analytical Skills?
 Meaning and Examples?